What Is an LLC Operating Agreement?

 - Names of Members: These are the owners.

-- Members’ Capital Contribution and Ownership Percentage: It’s important to have a record of the amount of capital each member contributed to the LLC as well as their ownership stake in the company.
+- Members’ Capital Contributions and Ownership Interest: It’s important to have a record of the amount of capital each member contributed to the LLC as well as their ownership stake in the company.

 - Members’ Voting Rights: How much voting power does each member have?
 Each member could have a single vote.
 Alternatively, an LLC could weight its members’ votes based on their ownership percentage or allocate voting power in some other way.
 Whatever the voting rights, clearly stating them in the operating agreement is essential.